-Revelers of all ages have been flocking to the iconic Playland since 1928 for its good old-fashioned fun.
-Beyond its family-friendly Kiddyland section and thrilling Crazy Mouse, Double Shot, Sky Flyer, and the newest pulse-pounder, the Dragonator, the Art Deco amusement masterpiece appeals to the leisurely strollers, fitness buffs, and beachgoers who gravitate to the boardwalk, beach, and lake areas.
-Playland is also the home of the recently renovated Westchester Children’s Museum, featuring enhanced opportunities for hands-on learning, STEM activities, and interactive programs to inspire curiosity and critical thinking for toddlers to tweens.
+Currently undergoing a massive $135 million reno, this beloved amusement park has been a magnet of good old-fashioned fun since 1928.
+Beyond its family-friendly Kiddyland section and thrilling Crazy Mouse, Double Shot, The Whip, and the newest pulse-pounder, the Dragonator, the Art Deco amusement masterpiece appeals to people of all types and stripes.
+Playland is also the home of the recently renovated Westchester Children’s Museum, featuring enhanced opportunities for hands-on learning, STEM activities, and interactive programs to inspire curiosity and critical thinking for everyone from toddlers to tweens.
 The museum is also available for kids’ private birthday parties.